-- 8. Background papers used in preparing the report (including their location on the Council's website or identification whether any are exempt or protected by copyright): - Highways Act 1980 - Traffic Management Act 2004 - Details of the HMEP programme are accessed on the website www.highwaysefficiency.org.uk
+- 7.4.
+Other implications (where significant) i.e. Staff, Health, Sustainability, Crime and Disorder) - None - 8.
+Background papers used in preparing the report (including their location on the Council's website or identification whether any are exempt or protected by copyright): - Highways Act 1980 - Traffic Management Act 2004 - Details of the HMEP programme are accessed on the website www.highwaysefficiency.org.uk - 9.
+These documents can be found in the library section of the Modgov system on the Council's website at: thurrock.gov.uk/committees-meetings-minutes - Appendix 1: Highways Asset Management Strategy - Appendix 2: Highways Asset Management Policy - Appendix 3: Highways Asset Management Communication Strategy - Appendix 4: Drainage Asset Management Review - Appendix 5: Pothole Management Review - Appendix 6: Highway Maintenance and Network Management Policy Guidance and Standards

-9. Appendices to the report

-- Appendix 1: Highways Asset Management Policy - Appendix 2: Highways Asset Management Strategy - Appendix 3: Highways Asset Management Communication Strategy - Appendix 4: Pothole Management Review - Appendix 5: Drainage Asset Management Review